chuckcodesthings/Juice-Maker/README.md

 # repo
-My repository for all sorts of codes
+My repository for all sorts of projects I spat out while learning JS.